notfuchsia/notfuchsia.github.io/_posts/2017-04-04-waybackprop.markdown

 <figcaption>Image by Chris Olah, taken from <a href="http://colah.github.io/posts/2015-08-Understanding-LSTMs">here</a>.</figcaption>
 </figure>

 For autoregressive recurrent neural networks, we ideally want to run the model over one long sequence $x$ of examples $x_i | x_{<i}$.
-Examples of autoregressive tasks are language modeling tasks such as Penn Treebank and Wikipedia, where the model processes a sequence of characters or words one at a time and at each step predicts the next character/word.
+Examples of autoregressive tasks are language modeling tasks such as Penn Treebank ([Marcus et al. 1993](http://dl.acm.org/citation.cfm?id=972475)) and Wikipedia ([Mahoney 2006](http://mattmahoney.net/dc/text)), where the model processes a sequence of characters or words one at a time and at each step predicts the next character/word.
 However, because of the $O(n)$ growth of memory usage, it is not feasible to compute gradient all the way back to the beginning of the sequence.
 Instead, it is customary to put a hard limit on the number of steps to run backwards.
 In practice this is implemented by slicing the long sequence into shorter subsequences and carrying over the model's hidden state from one subsequence to the next.
 Typical subsequence length is anywhere from 50 to 1000 and is chosen to trade off minibatch size, number of hidden units and backpropagation length.

 The following animation shows a gradient computation graph for a two-layer recurrent neural network: